EsamGhaleb/MultimodalReferenceResolution/README.md

 # I See What You Mean: Co-Speech Gestures for Reference Resolution in Multimodal Dialogue

-This repository provides all the resources and scripts needed for the ARR February 2025 project.

 ## Getting Started

 Follow these instructions to set up and run the project on your local machine.